oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 export ORACLE_SUPORT_PASSWORD=Your_Oracle_Support_Password
 echo $ORACLE_SUPORT_PASSWORD > passwd.txt
 ```
-Once that you have :
+At this point of the Lab :

-Loaded you cache with the software bit that needed to create your images, and you support credentials then you are ready to create your images.
+1. You have loaded you cache with the software bit that needed to create your images.
+2. Yoy have created your support credentials needed for the patching process.

 # PART 1 CREATE A BASIC DOCKER IMAGE

 Lets create a basic docker image with the image tool.

-The image will be patch with the latestPSU for the WebLogic version 12.2.1.4 ( the software is installed already loaded in the cache)
+The image will be patched with the latestPSU for the WebLogic version 12.2.1.4 ( the software is installed already loaded in the cache).

 The docker image will use the jdk 18u261 (loaded already in the cache).

 Execute the below code: